The relative isoperimetric inequality for minimal submanifolds with free boundary in the Euclidean space: Introduction

 moreover, equality holds if and only if $M$ is a flat half $n$-ball. \end{cor} Inequality \eqref{riq2} is equivalent to

-where $\BB^n_+$ is a unit half ball and $\SS^{n-1}_+$ is a unit half sphere.
-Either the condition of intersecting $M$ with $S$ orthogonally or the convexity of $S$ is necessarily, since it is easy to find a counterexample if without one of these conditions.
-There have been a lot of work on the relative isoperimetric inequality on minimal submanifolds, especially on minimal surface by Choe and his school.
+where $\BB^n_+$ is the unit half ball and $\SS^{n-1}_+$ is the unit half sphere.
+We emphasize that both conditions, the orthogonality of the intersection between $M$ and $S$ and the convexity of $S$ are necessary, since it is easy to find a counterexample if one of these two conditions is missing.
+There has been a lot of work on the relative isoperimetric inequality on minimal submanifolds, especially on minimal surfaces by Choe and his school.
 See again the nice survey of Choe \cite {Choe2005} and references therein.
-An Almgren type result was proved recently by Krummel \cite {Kru2017}, namely, the \riq holds when $M$ is area-minimizing with partially free boundary on a convex hypersurface.
+An Almgren type result was proved recently by Krummel \cite {Kru2017}, namely, the \riq holds when $M$ is area-minimizing with partially free boundary on a convex hypersurface, following closely the method given by Almgren \cite{A}.

 When $M=\O$ is a bounded domain in $\RR^n$, i.e., $N=n$, one can view $\O$ as a minimal submanifold in $\RR^n$ with codimension $0$.
-In this case, Corollary \ref{coro1} is the relative isoperimetric inequality proved by Choe, Ghomi and Ritor\'e.
+In this case, Corollary \ref{coro1} is the relative isoperimetric inequality proved by Choe, Ghomi and Ritor\'e in 2007.